Sangiovese is Italy like Cabernet is France: they are wines that express a viticultural and wine-making identity. (Giacomo Tachis)

 Source: Podere La Marronaia

-Also the origin of the word Sangiovese is uncertain: someone says that this name descend from the Italian world “ Sangiovannese ” that means “from San Giovanni Valdarno” a little town near Florence, others says that Sangiovese date back to dialectal forms, someone believe that the name descend from the Latin word “ Saguis Jovis” that means “ Jupiter’s blood “.
+Also, the origin of the word Sangiovese is uncertain: someone says that this name descends from the Italian world “ Sangiovannese ” that means “from San Giovanni Valdarno” a little town near Florence, others say that Sangiovese date back to dialectal forms, someone believes that the name descends from the Latin word “ Saguis Jovis” that means “ Jupiter’s blood “.

 Sangiovese Peculiarities